 Whilst it may seem like an odd jump from printers to watches, a little research in the company's history suggests it’s not such a great leap.
 Epson is a Japanese company founded in 1942 and part of the corporate entity ‘Seiko Epson’.
 The same ‘Seiko’ known for its watches.

-In order to start using their Personal Activity Intelligence users need to download the PAI app and then use their Mio wearable during a training session.
+In order to start using their Personal Activity Intelligence, users need to download the PAI app and then use their Mio wearable during a training session.
 PAI then uses this data to give the user instant feedback and a PAI score.

-Pai is simple to use, every activity you do, as long as it raises your heart rate, contributes to your PAI score.
+Pai is simple to use in every activity you do as long as it raises your heart rate.

 After installing the new update via the Mio Go app, sleeping tracking is ready and waiting.